hww/varp_oscilloscope/README.md

 ## Getting Started

- VARP Oscilloscope is a small, easy to use Unity asset that you can use to record and analyze values modifyed by script, physics or animation in real time.
+ VARP Oscilloscope is a small, easy to use Unity asset that you can use to record and analyze values modified by script, physics or animation in real time.
 The oscilloscopes have 4 channels but can be extended to 8 without additional programming.
 In addition to the list of general features, this section covers the following topics:

 - How to add asset to your project.